 Install Wine 8.0 – WineHQ Staging Release

-Choosing the WineHQ Staging Release grants access to beta or testing versions prior to their official release.
-This option suits users seeking newer features and are comfortable with minor risks associated with a less stable branch.
+Choosing the WineHQ Staging Release grants access to beta or testing versions before their official release.
+This option suits users seeking newer features who are comfortable with minor risks associated with a less stable branch.

 Install the staging release with this command: